pfeilbr/glitch-local-development-playground/README.md

 ## Pushing Changes to Github

 There are two remotes, one for glitch and one for github.
+The branch named `local` contains the most recent up to date changes.
 Run the following to push to github.

 ```sh
 git push -u github local